ksheumaker/homeassistant-apsystems_ecur/README.md

 ## Installation resources in other languages
 German: https://smart-home-assistant.de/ap-systems-ecu-b-einbinden

-## Setup Integration
+## Install Integration
 This is not a Home Assistant Add-On, it's a custom component/integration.
 Install the integration using HACS by searching for "APSystems ECU-R".
 If you are unable to find the integration in HACS, select HACS in left pane.
-In the top pane you can find the menu (three dots above eachother).
+In the top pane you can find the overflow menu (three dots above eachother).
 Select Custom Repositories and add the URL: https://github.com/ksheumaker/homeassistant-apsystems_ecur below that select category Integration.
 Choose ADD-button and then click on the repository (with the wastbasket behind it).
-The homepage of the integration will open and in the lower right down corner you will find the Download-button.
+The homepage of the integration will open and in the lower right corner you will find the Download-button.
 Choose the version and click Download.
 Now restart Home Assistant by going to [Settings] > [System] and select [restart] in the upper right corner.
 After restart, next step will be the configuration.

 ## Configuration
 Choose [Configuration] > [Devices & Services] > [+ Add Integration] and search for "APSystems PV solar ECU" which enables you to configure the integration settings.
 Provide the IP-address from the ECU (no leading zero's), and set the update interval (300 seconds is the recommended default).